-Under the Defective Products Law and the Safety Law, the injured party is able to claim against:
+Under the Defective Products Law and the Safety of Products Law, the injured party may claim against:

-- the manufacturer of the defective product; - any person who has manufactured any component part thereof (including the production of raw materials); - any person who, by putting his name on a product or using a trade mark or other distinguishing mark in relation to a product, has held himself out to be the producer; - d) the importer of the product; and - a supplier who fails to disclose details of the producer within a reasonable timeframe when asked in writing to do so provided that such a request is made within reasonable time from the cause of damage.
+- (a) the manufacturer of the defective product; - (b) any person who has manufactured any component part of the defective product (including the supplier of raw materials); - (c) any person who, by putting his name on a product or using a trade mark or other distinguishing mark in relation to a product, has held himself out to be the producer; - (d) the importer of the product; and - (e) a supplier who fails to disclose details of the producer within a reasonable time of being asked in writing to do so, provided that such a request is made within a reasonable time from the cause of damage.

-Where under the law more than one person is held liable for the damage suffered the liability is joint and several.
+Where more than one person is held liable for the damage suffered the liability is joint and several.